José Luis Perales: Early years

+His first work, "En San Marcos", was sung by Madrilenian singer Daniel Velázquez on the double single "El Padrino/El milagro del amor", released by Philips Records in 1972 and printed on the B-side.
+It was the first time his name had appeared on vinyl.
+On this track, Perales describes the beauties of Venice.

 Perales composed "Porque te vas", which was performed by Jeanette and sold 4 million copies worldwide in 1976.
-After much encouragement from Trabucchelli and his supporters, Perales decided to give singing a try.
-His first record, "Celos de mi Guitarra" (Jealous of my Guitar) was a huge success in Spain and in Latin America.
-Although it was difficult for Perales to leave his job and devote himself to his new career, he was able to find a way to integrate his musical career into his life.
-He still lives in Castejón with his wife Manuela, son Pablo, and daughter Maria.
+His first record, "Celos de mi Guitarra" (Jealous of my Guitar) was a success in Spain and in Latin America.

 On 18 February 2019 he received the Medalla de Oro al Mérito en las Bellas Artes.

+Around 2020, his song Un Velero Llamado Libertad was used for a series of memes on TikTok.
+Those memes were called "Y SE MARCHÓ", after some lyrics in the song.